 Sunscreen: The sun is strong in the Bahamas so be sure to bring sunscreen with a high SPF.

-Snorkeling gear: If you’d like to go snorkeling, bring some Fins, mask, and a snorkel…bringing these items can help you avoid high rental costs there.
+Snorkeling gear: If you’d like to go snorkeling, bring some Fins, a mask, and a snorkel…bringing these items can help you avoid high rental costs there.

 Power adaptor: Electrical outlets in The Bahamas are 60 cycles / 120 volts which is compatible with all USA and Canadian devices.
 If coming from elsewhere, you will need a two-pin flat adapter and a 220-volt converter.